Every now and then, applying for a position will require that you also submit a letter of recommendation.

 - Consider attaching a recommendation letter template such as the one provided in this article to your email.
 The template will considerably ease or guide them through the process of writing the letter.

 - Follow up by sending thank you notes to everyone who writes you a recommendation letter.
-Sending a letter of appreciation is a courtesy act that will let them know you are grateful for the time and effort they took to positively recommend you.
+Sending a letter of appreciation is a courtesy act that will let them know you are grateful for the time and effort they took to recommend you positively.

-If you’re also looking to update your resume, or you’re just creating one, head over to our guide on how to write a resume in 2021!
+If you’re also looking to update your resume or create one, head over to our guide on how to write a resume in 2023!

 5 Tips on How to Write a Letter of Recommendation